oneteme/jquery-demo/src/main/resources/META-INF/resources/tutorials/multiple_join.md

-1. Add the joins to your table Interface
+1. Add the joins to your table Enum

 In the join function of your table you can add the joins you need this way.